 Have you read Homemade Organic Pie Crusts 101?
 If not you may want to do that, before looking at the tutorial below.
 There’s also a recipe for organic shortening pie crust dough you may want to check out.

 I made the butter crust below for an organic apple pie.
+This pie crust is vegetarian vs. the vegan shortening crust but is delicious for fruit pies.
 Here’s what you’ll need to gather:

 *Makes enough dough for a double crust pie or two single crust pies.